jaqx0r/blts/README.md

 used in this example.
 [Zipkin](http://zipkin.io) is used for capturing traces if you choose to add it.

-The demo uses Docker Compose to start up the environment.
+The demo uses Podman Compose to start up the environment.
 You'll get a Grafana with the SLO Dashboard, a Prometheus, a Servers image containing the fake cluster and load balancer, and a Zipkin.

-`./load.sh` requires `ab` (ApacheBench) from the Apache webserver tools.  `./load-nice.sh` is the non-antagonistic version.
+`./load.sh` requires `ab` (ApacheBench) from the Apache webserver tools (`apache2-utils`).  `./load-nice.sh` is the non-antagonistic version.

 `./1000concurrent.sh` keeps 1000 concurrent HTTP sessions open to the loadbalancer.
 Because the system latency is about 1s average, this means around 100 qps.
-Thanks Little's Law!
+Thanks, Little's Law!

 `./replace.sh` takes the PID of one backend server and replaces it with a backend that fails more often.
 Killing this script causes the entire backend to die.